NonceGeek/scaffold-rooch/src/app/docs/document.en.md

    By simply holding your BTC in their current way, you get to claim $GROW tokens in a time-weighted style.
 I.e. the more BTC you hold and the longer you hold them, the more $GROW you will receive.
 3. Vote for the Bitcoin projects you like
    Go to our projects page and spend your $GROW tokens to vote for those projects.
-4. Earn BitXP and the project XP
+4. Earn BitXP and the project XP.

-   For each $GROW token you spend, you get to earn 1 $BitXP and the project you’ve voted gets to earn
+   For each $GROW token you spend, you get to earn 1 $BitXP and the project you’ve voted gets to earn $XP。

 ### As a Bitcoin Project Builder